 * The content of this publication is for informational purposes only and not for the purpose of providing legal advice.
 You should contact an attorney to obtain advice with respect to any particular issue or problem.
 Please feel free to contact our office for a free consultation today.

 We at Meldon Law strongly believe that public education is the first step in the prevention of an accident or in the recovery from one.

-We are experienced personal injury attorneys, trial lawyers, negotiators, litigators, paralegals, and staff that have been proudly working to get accident victims the justice they deserve for over 40 years in Gainesville, Ocala, Lake City, Inverness, and the rest of North Central Florida and North Florida.
+We are experienced personal injury attorneys, trial attorneys, negotiators, litigators, paralegals, and staff that have been proudly working to get accident victims the justice they deserve for over 40 years in Gainesville, Ocala, Lake City, Inverness, and the rest of North Central Florida and North Florida.
 Accidents involving a car crash, truck wreck, and motorcycle, bicycle, or pedestrian accidents, dog bites, slip and falls, medical malpractice, and criminal defense are all included in our practice.

 Based on Jeffrey Meldon’s, founder of Meldon Law, over 40 years of helping accident victims get justice and a fair shake from the insurance companies, he has written the consumer guide book, Seven Mistakes That Can Wreck Your Florida Accident Case.
-You can request your free, no obligation copy right now, or contact our office for your complimentary copy sent to you today.
+You can request your free, no-obligation copy right now, or contact our office for your complimentary copy sent to you today.

-Contact Meldon Law at (800) 373-8000 or (352) 373-8000 immediately if you have been involved in a serious auto, truck, or motorcycle accident.
+Contact Meldon Law at 800-373-8000 immediately if you have been involved in a serious auto, truck, or motorcycle accident.
 We are in your community, have the experience and resources required to work towards obtaining a fair settlement for you – we are here to help you.